• Read Time 5 min

 In the rapidly maturing field of Customer Success, if you don’t stop to take stock of the strategy, processes, people, and technology that guide you, it’s easy to lose sight of where you are, and more importantly, where you’re headed.

-Higher Logic joined us to walk through our new Customer Success maturity model to help you better understand if your Customer Success game is lagging behind or leading the way.
+In our recent webinar, Jeff Breunsbach, director of customer experience at Higher Logic and Bora Lee, manager of customer enablement at ChurnZero walk through our Customer Success maturity model to help you better understand if your customer success game is lagging behind or leading the way.

 Q: What are examples of built-in automations for CSMs?